djalbat/fragmented/README.md

 // offFragmentChange(fragmentChangeHandler);
 ```

-Note that change handlers are invoked whenever the `fragment` variable is set.
-If you do not want this behaviour, in other words you want to be able to change the fragment in the address bar without your change handlers being invoked, you can to this with an additional `setFragment()` function as follows:
+Note that handlers are invoked whenever the `fragment` variable is set.
+If you do not want this behaviour, in other words you want to be able to change the fragment in the address bar without your handlers being invoked, you can to this with an additional `setFragment()` function as follows:

 ```
 const { setFragment } = fragment;

-setFragment("test"); // change handlers won't be invoked
+setFragment("test"); // handlers won't be invoked
 ```

 Also note that the `fragment` variable is an instance of the `String` object, rather than a string primitive, in order that properties on it can be defined.
 So use `==` rather than `===` if equating it to a string primitive.
-Finally, note that if you use a `switch` statement, which uses strict equality, you will need to explicitly coerce the `fragment` variable to a string primitive before passing it in.
+And note that if you use a `switch` statement, which uses strict equality, you will need to explicitly coerce the `fragment` variable to a string primitive before passing it in.

-You can import these functions more conventionally if you think that destructuring the global `fragment` variable is too cute:
+By the way, you can import these functions more conventionally if you think that destructuring the global `fragment` variable is a bit too cute:

 ```
-import { getFragment, setFragment, onFragmentChange, offFragmentChange } from "fragmented";
+import { getFragment, setFragment, resetFragment, onFragmentChange, offFragmentChange } from "fragmented";

 ...
 ```

-Finally if you do not like the thought of a global `fragment` variable then you can refer to it as `window.fragment`.
+Finally, the `resetFrageent()` function does as its name suggests, essentially removing the fragment altogether.

 ## Building